-1. Request for Capacity Information Capacity Information provided by Queensland Rail Number of requests 0 Supporting Information provided by Adecinstand Nati Average business days to provide information N/A 2.
-Access Applications Access Applications colynomical within F. Business Days Number of Access Applications 25 Access Applications acknowledged within 5 Business Days % of Access Applications 81% Access Applications not acknowledged within 5 Business Number of Access Applications 6 Days Average Delay (Business Days) 10 3.
-Pre-Negotiations Indicative Access Proposals (IAP) provided within 20 Total Number 23 Business Days or within the agreed extension timeframe Total Number Within 10 Business Days 19 Number of notice of intentions to negotiate provided by an Between 10 and 20 Business Days 4 Access Seeker within the following timeframes from the date of Queensland Rail issuing the IAPs Between 21 and 40 Business Days 3 date of Queenstand Katt Issuing the IAI's More than 40 Business Days 1 4.
+1. Request for Capacity Information Canacity Information provided by Ousansland Pail Number of requests 0 Capacity Information provided by Queensland Rail Average business days to provide information N/A 2.
+Access Applications A Ali-stilu-sul-dditti- 5 Di D4 Number of Access Applications 30 Access Applications acknowledged within 5 Business Days % of Access Applications 100% Access Applications not acknowledged within 5 Business Number of Access Applications 0 Days Average Delay (Business Days) 0 3.
+Pre-Negotiations Indicative Access Proposals (IAP) provided within 20 Business Days or within the agreed extension timeframe Total Number 29 Within 10 Business Days 22 Number of notice of intentions to negotiate provided by an Between 10 and 20 Business Days 1 Access Seeker within the following timeframes from the date of Queensland Rail issuing the IAPs Between 21 and 40 Business Days 0 date of decensional rail issuing the 141 5 More than 40 Business Days 2 4.
 Disputes Disputes referred to the agreed dispute resolution process Number 0 Disputes referred to the agreed dispute resolution process Number 0 and determined in favour of the Access Seeker Number 5.
-Cessations Access Applications where Queensland Rail has issued a Negotiation Cessation Notice Number 0 Percentage of Access Applications in which a Negotiation % N/A Cessations Notice was issued ~ 6.
-Access Agreements Access Agreements executed by Queensland Rail Number 26 The number of Access Agreements (excluding agreements 3 months or less 5 which extend or renew an Access Holder's Access Rights more than 3 months but not more than 6 months 1 that existed immediately prior to execution of the agreement) executed by Queensland Rail for which the more than 6 months but not more than 12 months 1 negotiation period was: more than 12 months 0
+Cessations Access Applications where Queensland Rail has issued a Negotiation Cessation Notice Number 0 Percentage of Access Applications in which a Negotiation Cessations Notice was issued % N/A 6.
+Access Agreements Access Agreements executed by Queensland Rail Number 28 The number of Access Assessment (such discussions) 3 months or less 1 The number of Access Agreements (excluding agreements which extend or renew an Access Holder's Access Rights more than 3 months but not more than 6 2 that existed immediately prior to execution of the months agreement) executed by Queensland Rail for which the more than 6 months but not more than 12 months 2 negotiation period was: months more than 12 months 3 more than 12 months 5